 Proposed best management practices to protect receiving water condition.

-Proposed discharges to high-quality waters must also include:
+For proposed discharges to high-quality waters, a Receiving Water Biological Assessment must also include:

 Discussion of baseline biological condition of the receiving water.
 Baseline water quality is the best water quality achieved since [Effective Date].

-Discussion of past, present, and probable beneficial uses of the receiving water.
+Discussion of past, present, and probable beneficial uses of the receiving water(s).

 Discussion of the estimated severity and extent of water quality reduction as a result of the discharge.